 - Mood changes

 Left untreated sleep apnea can lead to an increased risk of major systemic health concerns.
 Patient with sleep apnea are more prone to diabetes, stroke, and heart attacks, among other ailments.
 If you believe that you or a loved one may have sleep apnea, contact your doctor as soon as possible.
+While Dr. Gauthier is unable to diagnose obstructive sleep apena (OSA), he will work your physician or sleep specialist to help you through of the process of getting a diagnosis.

 Sleep Apnea Appliance